What Do Adverbs Modify? (+ Examples and a Quiz)

 CMOS

-Adverbs are versatile words that can add detail and nuance to our writing, making it more clear and compelling.
+Adverbs are versatile words that can add detail and nuance to our writing, making it clearer and more compelling.

 However, overusing adverbs can have the opposite effect of what we intend—leading to humdrum and stuffy writing.